-For reconstructed buildings, namely in the case of major alterations to completed buildings or non-major alterations to completed buildings, there is a choice of combinations of indicators that must be complied with.
-In the case of major alterations to completed buildings, it is necessary to fulfil either the requirements for non-renewable energy per year (b) and thermal transmittance (e), or total energy delivered per year (c) and thermal transmittance (e).
-Alternatively, altered elements of the building envelope or technical systems need only meet the requirements for altered elements (f) and (g).
+For renovated buildings or where a major modification is made to a completed building, and where a modification other than a major modification is made to a completed building, it is possible to select a combination of indicators that need to be complied with.
+In the case of a major modification to a completed building, it is necessary to meet both the requirement relating to non-renewable primary energy per year (b) and that relating to the thermal transmittance coefficient (e), or total energy supplied per year (c) and thermal transmittance coefficient for the building envelope (e).
+For modified elements of a building envelope or technical systems, it may be possible to comply only with the requirements relating to the modified elements (f) and (g).

-The remaining energy performance indicators given above are indicative and no requirements for their fulfilment are intended.
+The other EN indicators listed above are indicative and no requirements are laid down regarding compliance with them.

-The parameters and values of energy performance of buildings requirements do not apply to nearly zero-energy buildings which are provided for by decree in such a way as to ensure cost-optimal levels of the energy performance of buildings and building elements calculated for their envisaged economic life cycle in accordance with the EU's comparative methodology framework.
+The parameters and values for energy performance requirements ENB are, except in the case of nearly zero energy buildings, laid down in such a way as to ensure costoptimal energy performance levels for buildings and building elements, as calculated for their estimated economic life cycle, in accordance with the EU's comparative methodology framework.

-Decree No 78/2013 Coll. contains requirements relating to total class C energy delivered to a building in Kwh/m^2 .
+In Decree No 78/2013, requirements are expressed in terms of compliance with class C for total energy supplied to a building, in $kWh/m^2$ .

-In the context of the implementation of Directive 2010/31/EU new buildings have to meet the requirements for nearly zero-energy buildings by 2020.
-Act No 406/2000 sets out a time frame for meeting this obligation.
-A building with nearly zero-energy consumption means 'a building with a very high energy performance, the energy consumption of which is to a significant extent met from renewable sources'.
+In the context of implementing the requirements of Directive 2010/31/EU, new buildings must meet the requirement to be met by nearly zero energy buildings by 2020.
+Act No 406/2000 provides for a timeframe for introducing this obligation.
+A 'nearly zero-energy building' is defined as a 'building that has a very high energy performance whose energy consumption is covered to a very significant extent by energy from renewable sources'.

-Practical aspects of the implementation of this requirement are addressed by Decree No 78/2013.
+Practical aspects and implementation of this requirement are covered by Decree No 78/2013.

-Another component of this action plan is the long-term building renovation strategy under Article 4 of the Energy Efficiency Directive.
-The document examines the building stock and opportunities for energy savings therein.
-It studies various scenarios for the renovation of the building stock and the costs and benefits thereof, and proposes policy, legislative and economic instruments to implement them.
+The action plan also includes a long-term building stock renovation strategy as provided for in Article 4 of the Energy Efficiency Directive.
+The document contains a survey of the building stock and the opportunities it presents for energy savings.
+It examines various scenarios for the renovation of the building stock, the costs and benefits thereof, and proposes policy, legislative and economic instruments to implement them.
 It focuses in detail on residential buildings.
-It has been possible to obtain high-quality statistics on this building stock and to classify measures leading to energy savings by type.
+It has been possible to obtain good-quality statistics on this building stock and to classify measures leading to energy savings by type.
 It also supplements estimates for non-residential buildings; these need further clarification.
-Details are provided in Annex 6.
+This is covered by Annex 6.